 The sub (subject) claim identifies the principal that is the subject of the JWT.
 The Claims in a JWT are normally statements about the subject.
+The subject value MAY be scoped to be locally unique in the context of the issuer or MAY be globally unique.
 The processing of this claim is generally application specific.
-The sub value is a case sensitive string containing a StringOrURI value.
-Use of this claim is OPTIONAL.
+The sub value is a case-sensitive string containing a